-Colorado Denim Day is a virtual event that takes place at work, in communities, and on social media.
-You can support Colorado Denim Day by:
+Colorado Denim Day is a virtual event that can take place at work and in your community.

 - Becoming a Colorado Denim Day Sponsor.
 Click here to get information about sponsorship opportunities or click the button below to become a sponsor.

-- Organizing a Colorado Denim Day team at your place of business or community group.
+- Organizing a Colorado Denim Day fundraising team at your place of business or community group.
 Click here to get information about coordinating a team.

-Connect with CCASA and Colorado Denim Day through social media using #ColoradoDenimDay2018 on:
+Connect with CCASA and Colorado Denim Day through social media using #CODenimDay on:

 - Facebook at www.facebook.com/ccasa.colorado